-Internal Dialog: Do you know the process by which the client allocates insurance costs internally?
+Are you allocating insurance costs internally?
 These insurance cost may include retained losses, excess insurance cost, and other internal and external risk management costs.

-External Dialog: Are you allocating insurance costs internally?
 If so, what process is used for each coverage and/or allocation?
 Would you like to develop an objective, analytical, allocation approach for certain coverages?